 If SQL Server is installed on your machine, ESE will automatically detect this and you will see a view option for SQL as part of the user interface.

 To make a backup selection of SQL databases, open the Agent and click the SQL view button on the left.
 The databases will be shown in the format SQL > Server Name > Instance Name > Database Name.
 You can have multiple instances, each with multiple databases, as seen below.

 Backup inclusions/exclusions can be made at any level of the tree structure by right-click the object and choosing Include or Exclude.
 This action is inherited, i.e. it is applied to any object below the level where the action is being applied.

 If you have Full System Backup enabled, all the databases will be included in the backup selection by default.
 If you don’t wish to backup a specific database, you can apply a manual exclusion.

-If SQL Server is installed on your machine but there is no SQL button in your backup client, this may be because
+If SQL Server is installed on your machine but there is no SQL button in your Agent, this may be because

 - the SQL VSS Writer Service is not running,

 - a database on a local SQL Server instance has a preceding or trailing space, or